Configurationz/linux_scripts/index.md

 _NOTES_

 1. Use `:` instead of `/bin/bash` for simple scripting.
-It is more portable as it doesn’t require bash to
+It is more portable as it doesn’t require bash to be present
-2. We can use the output of one command as an input to another command by using backticks
+2. We can use the output of one command as an input to another command by using backticks ``
 3. We can use `-z` to check if string is empty, `-n` to check if string is non-empty
 4. `[[]]` is used for arithmetic comparison and also for testing conditions in scripts</s>
 5. We can also perform string comparison, file existence checks etc with test command